Rocky Mountain Section Grants

-- The award is open to undergraduate Earth Science students who are currently enrolled in a B.S. or B.A. degree program.
+- This award is open to undergraduate Earth Science students who are currently enrolled in a B.S. or B.A degree

-- Priority will be given to projects that involve the Rocky Mountain region.
+- Priority will be given to projects that involve the Rocky Mountain region (see boundaries).

-- The undergraduate student must be a member in good standing of the Rocky Mountain Section of GSA.
+- The student must be a student member of the Rocky Mountain Section of GSA.

 Not Sure?
 Check your status.